 Maximum Altitude Pangarchulla Peak summit(4700 m) , Kuari Pass(3650m)

 The journey from Haridwar to Auli was a long 12-hour drive.
 The treacherous drive owed to steep and winding roads; often had board signs indicating landslide zones.
 However, most parts of the drive were along the Ganga & Alaknanda rivers.
 Enroute we crossed the holy towns of Devprayag & Rudraprayag.
 One thing was certain – I never got bored of the views.
 Once I reached Auli, I was even more elated.
-Surrounded by the mighty himalayan range, Auli is a quaint town, an upcoming skiing destination.
+Surrounded by the mighty Himalayan range, Auli is a quaint town, an upcoming skiing destination.
 Difficult roads indeed lead to beautiful destinations.
 The starting point of the trek was just a 20-minute drive from here.